Pleading Guilty or Not Guilty to Drink Driving

 Drink driving defences often depend on great detail about the procedure that was followed by the Police and then the Police proving that in Court.

-To make a definite decision about whether to plead guilty or not guilty depends on getting a copy of the Police Brief and taking proper instructions.
+To make a definite decision about whether to plead guilty or not guilty to drink driving, the first step is to get a copy of the Police Brief and take proper instructions.

 In making your decision you have to balance the not guilty plea with the fact that you get a discount for pleading guilty to a drink driving charge.
 The Court will treat you better if you do not use up their time.
 This is particularly important in situations where you have prior Court appearances for drink driving and you main concern is staying out or prison.

-It is also a very important consideration when your aim is to try to get the Magistrate to impose the minimum period of disqualifcation that they are allowed to.
+It is also a very important consideration when your aim is to try to get the Magistrate to impose the minimum period of disqualification that they are allowed to.